 Heat is generated by the central component of a heat pump is the compressor.
 For most cases this is usually driven by an electric motor.

 Good news!
-Heat pumps are listed under Permitted Development; this means you do not need to get planning permission before installing.
-It may be to look into planning before you them as some locations/circumstances fall into different categories.
+Commercial heat pumps are listed under Permitted Development; this means you do not need to get planning permission before installing.
+It may be advisable to look into planning as some locations/circumstances fall into different categories.

-For example, if you live in a National Park, Area of Outstanding Natural Beauty, Conservation Area, Listed Building, or any other protected area we would advise that you looked into the view of your local Planning Authority before installing an air source heat pumps.
+For example, if you live in a National Park, Area of Outstanding Natural Beauty, Conservation Area, Listed Building, or any other protected area we would advise that you look into the view of your local Planning Authority before installing a commercial air source heat pump.